strong-exchange/strong-exchange-bot/README.md

 ### Deployment to Heroku

-1. Login to your heroku account
+1. Login to your Heroku account

     `heroku login`

-2. Set heroku git
+2. Set Heroku git

     `heroku git:remote -a <app_name>`